 - Junior squash programs, including scholastic squash and leagues.

-This guidance should be used in conjunction with existing facility protocols and we recommend facilities ensure the standard precautions to maintain a clean and safe environment are taken as explained by the CDC.
+This guidance should be used in conjunction with existing facility protocols and we recommend any open facilities ensure strong precautions to maintain a clean and safe environment are taken as explained by the CDC.
 Members who feel unwell should be asked to avoid entering the facility.